 The various Avengers characters aren’t related to each other in the traditional sense.
 Instead, the Marvel Cinematic Universe (MCU) connects these beloved characters in a variety of ways.
-With the newest film, Avengers: End Game, on the horizon, let’s take a look at this complicated web of relationships in the MCU’s Avengers “family tree.”
+Let’s take a look at this complicated web of relationships in the MCU’s Avengers “family tree.”

 In this graphic, each color represents a different kind of connection: red for romance, light blue for friendship, green for a blood relationship (or a situation in which one character created another), and adoption or mentorship in navy blue.
 Grey text indicates characters who have died.
 Note: This image and article contain spoilers for MCU films up through and including Thor: Ragnarok, and does not reflect the events of Ant-Man and the Wasp or Avengers: Infinity War.